DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 Emergency Lighting

-Battery-backed emergency lighting activates automatically across all platforms, concourses, tunnels, and evacuation walkways within seconds of power loss.
+Battery-backed emergency lighting activates automatically across platforms, concourses, tunnels, and evacuation walkways within seconds of power loss.

 Tunnel Ventilation (TVS)